-Any time the blower run key is pressed with the sliding window at its correct operational height, the RUN MODE screen will be initiated.
-The Run Mode will start with the PresurFlowTM entering and approximate 3 minute warm up period.
-The PresurFlowTM LED indicators will blink and indicate the following sequence:
+Any time the blower run key is pressed with the sliding window at its correct operational height, the RUN MODE screen will appear.
+The Run Mode will start with a warm-up countdown from 3 minutes.
+During the warm up period the aseptic cleaning process may begin.
+If the sliding window is raised an audible and visual alarm will occur, but may be silenced by pressing the alarm silence key.
+Airflow readings will not be displayed during the warm-up period.